8 things to know about palm oil

 6. Why don’t we just switch to an alternative vegetable oil?

 Palm oil is an incredibly efficient crop, producing more oil per land area than any other equivalent vegetable oil crop.
 Globally, palm oil supplies 35% of the world’s vegetable oil demand on just 10% of the land used to produce all vegetable oils.
 To get the same amount of alternative oils like soybean or coconut oil you would need anything between 4 and 10 times more land, which would just shift the problem to other parts of the world and threaten other habitats and species.
 Furthermore, palm oil is an important crop for the GDP of emerging economies and there are millions of smallholder farmers who depend on producing palm oil for their livelihood.
 Boycotting palm oil is not always the answer, but demanding more action to tackle the issues and go further and faster, is.

 7. Can I trust RSPO certified products?

-RSPO represents the largest, independent, third-party standard for more sustainable production of palm oil.
+RSPO represents the largest, independent, third-party standard for the more sustainable production of palm oil.
 Certified palm oil protects the environment and the local communities who depend on it for their livelihoods, so that palm oil can continue to play a key role in food security.
 Along with other organisations, we play an active role in influencing and shaping the RSPO standard to make sure it puts in place more safeguards for people and the planet.
 In November 2018 the RSPO standard was strengthened and it now represents an essential tool that can help companies achieve their commitments to palm oil that is free of deforestation, expansion on peat, exploitation and the use of fire.

 8. What is being done in the UK?